CoderTonyB/vscode-nativescript-generator/README.md

 ## Features

 Right click on a file or a folder in your current project.
-In the context menu is the option to generate a native script page
+In the context menu is the option to add a native script page

-### generate a native script page
+### Add Nativescript Page

 This command adds the following files to your new folder (let's assume you typed in `home`):
 ```